 - Surgery that triggers an autoimmune response in the limb of the patient.

-- Autoimmune responses causing severe pain that occur out of the blue.
+- Autoimmune responses cause severe pain that occur out of the blue.

 Most of these involve sudden onset, do not leave physical marks, baffle physicians and leave them prescribing antidepressants.
 Understanding how these illnesses get activated will surely help inform our understanding of ME/CFS and FM.